New Connections in Representation Theory

 - The Sunshine Coast is served by two airports, Brisbane (BNE) and Sunshine Coast (MCY).

 - Brisbane Airport (98km from venue) is an international airport.
 A direct flight from an overseas airport to BNE is recommended over a connection to a domestic flight to MCY.
 From Brisbane airport, a shuttle can be caught to Mooloolaba for $45 one way.

 - Sunshine Coast Airport (13km from venue) is a domestic only airport.
 It is served by Virgin Australia (VA, full service), Qantas (QF, full service) and Jetstar (JQ, budget airline).
 Beware flights that connect via SYD onto a JQ flight (which may have a QF flight number) as you will be abandoned at the wrong terminal upon arrival in SYD.
 From Sunshine Coast airport, a taxi can be caught to Mooloolaba.
 Both traditional and app-based taxis operate in Australia.

 - We don't recommend going to the Gold Coast Airport (OOL) for this conference as it is more than two hour drive away.

 - For travel to/from Brisbane, options include car, regular public transport (train to Landsborough station and change to 615 bus) or long distance bus (Premier Motor Services or Greyhound).

-- Registration is now open!
-It is required that all participants register for the conference.
-Registration includes a welcome reception, daily lunches, a conference dinner, and a Wednesday excursion.
+- Registration is now open.
+It is required that all participants, including speakers, register for the conference.
 Registration fees (in Australian dollars) are as follows.

-- AustMS members receive a 50% discount on the registration prices above.
-International speakers may register for free.
+- AustMS members and participants from AMSI member institutions receive a 20% discount on the registration prices above.
 To access these discounts, you will need a voucher code.
-If you are an AustMS member or an international speaker, please email the organizers at email@example.com to request a discount code before registering.
+If you are an AustMS member or are located at an AMSI member institution, please email the organizers at firstname.lastname@example.org to request a discount code before registering.

 - Registration can be accessed through this link.